Josh Rushing: Broadcasting work

 Rushing has been with Al Jazeera English since the run-up to its launch.
 As an international correspondent, Rushing has hosted and produced programs all over the world.
-So far in 2011 Rushing has filmed two Fault Lines episodes in Mexico - "Mexico: Impunity and Profits", and "Mexico's Hidden War" - plus a third in Colombia.
-He has also traveled to Iraq, for the eighth time, to provide special news coverage marking the 6-month milestone before the planned withdrawal of the U.S. military.
+In 2011 Rushing has filmed two Fault Lines episodes in Mexico - "Mexico: Impunity and Profits", and "Mexico's Hidden War" - plus a third in Colombia.
+He has also traveled to Iraq to provide special news coverage marking the 6-month milestone before the planned withdrawal of the U.S. military.

 Writings

-Rushing’s book, Mission Al Jazeera: Build a Bridge, Seek the Truth, Change the World, was published by Palgrave-MacMillan in 2007.
-The book blends his personal story with a unique behind-the-scenes look into the controversial AlJazeera broadcast networks.
+Rushing's book, Mission Al Jazeera: Build a Bridge, Seek the Truth, Change the World, was published by Palgrave-MacMillan in 2007.
+The book blends his personal story with a unique behind-the-scenes look into the controversial Al Jazeera broadcast networks.
 Rushing is also published in Reader's Digest's 10th Anniversary of 9/11 special edition.

 Rushing blogged regularly for AJE and the Huffington Post before beginning his own online journal.